 For many years, the McShane family have been running this small business from their premises in High Street, Oatlands near the church.
 They employ local girls, use local wool and proudly display the “Australian Made and Owned” logo on their high-quality finished product.

 Business has been lively in recent years enabling an upgrade to computer controlled knitting machines.
 To supplement the equipment, the girls need exceptional skills for machine setting, change-overs, finishing operations and quality control.
 They enjoy working there and are optimistic about the future.

 My wife Jeanette and I are regular visitors and have had a personalised guided tour through the operation by the proud owner.
 If you intend visiting, allow about an hour and a half so that you can enjoy the café as well as the short tour.
 I guarantee that you will leave with at least one garment.

 Casaveen has a website and they do mail order.
 They show you how to measure and they usually have your style, colour and size.
 If not, they make it for you.
 Support your locals.
 Support Casaveen and the ladies of Oatlands.

 Jeanette has quite a few Casaveen garments now.
 I have hidden the catalogue from her and I’m hoping she doesn’t read this!

-Many thanks to Clare McShane, Managing Director of Casaveen Knitwear for providing photos to accompany Roger’s article.
+Many thanks to Clare McShane (Managing Director) Casaveen Knitwear for providing photos to accompany my article.